sourcevault/nutzen/readme.md

 [![Build Status](https://travis-ci.org/sourcevault/hoplon.svg?branch=dev)](https://travis-ci.org/sourcevault/hoplon)

-`hoplon` is a module to provide extensive support for the creation of functional guards, like that exists in Haskell / Elixir / Erlang for graceful error handling.
+`hoplon` is a small utility function to provide extensive support for creation of functional guards, like that exists in Haskell / Elixir / Erlang for graceful error handling.

 .. **quick examples** ..